Shelpin/Guardiaen/README.md

 # Telegram Group spammer kicker bot

 ## Objective
-None of the major telegram moderation bots allow to identify spammers that ar already present in a group.
+None of the major telegram moderation bots allow to identify spammers that are already present in a group.

 Guardiæn is designed to help administrators of large Telegram groups manage and mute or remove users who have been flagged as spammers in the Combot Anti-Spam (CAS) system.
 The bot performs an initial scan for spammers by cross-referencing group members with a local CAS-banned users list, and then userrs that are allowed to use the bot, can mute / unmute or kick and ban them out.